Updated: Jul 13

 SEO is my area of genius.
 I have many years of experience in the field, and have helped numerous businesses to grow their online presence organically, without having to pay for expensive online ads.

-I work remotely from London, UK, and work with incredible business owners and entrepreneurs all over the world, including the USA, Europe, Australia and New Zealand.
+I work remotely from Wellington New Zealand and work with incredible business owners and entrepreneurs all over the world, including the USA, Europe, Australia and New Zealand.
 I can do a little or a lot, depending on what your needs are and how you like to work.

 Want to see if we’re a good fit for one another?